DBulbul/data-types-and-algorithms/README.md

 # data-types-and-algorithms
-The file is for Patika.dev projects
+The file is opened for Patika.dev projects